On this page: CRL Designation Conditions, Property Purchase Programme, More information for Property Owners

 TIPS FOR READING THE PDFS ON THIS PAGE

-- To read a PDF full screen, press on the square symbol in the middle of the document
+To read this full screen, press on the square symbol in the bottom right

-- The document opens in a new tab.
+The document will open in a new tab.
 Press the escape key to return to this page.

 Fortunately, much of the land required to build and operate the CRL is located below roads or on property already owned by Auckland Transport or Auckland Council.